NCERT Solutions for Class 12 Biology Chapter 6 Evolution

 Download PDF

-Also Read, related to the evolution NCERT
+Also read, related to the evolution, NCERT

-Q1.
+Question 1.
 Explain antibiotic resistance observed in bacteria in light of Darwinian selection theory.

 Answer:

 Darwinian selection theory indicates that organisms with variations have high chances of surviving and reproducing in a changing environment.
 A classic example of this can be seen with antibiotic resistance in bacteria.
-In this experiment, bacteria grown in an environment containing penicillin were mostly killed, but those having genetic variations survived.
+In this experiment, bacteria grown in an environment containing penicillin were mostly killed, but those with genetic variations survived.
 These surviving bacteria then multiplied and reproduced, passing down their resistance genes.
 As time passed, the population evolved to be more resistant to penicillin, indicating how environmental factors can influence evolutionary outcomes.

 Answer:

-• In September 2015 in the newspapers, we heard the discovery of 100 million-year-old pieces of a skeleton of Homo naledi.
+• In September 2015, in the newspapers, we heard the discovery of 100-million-year-old pieces of a skeleton of Homo Naledi.

-Q3.
+Question 3.
 Attempt to give a clear definition of the term species.

 Answer: